Elevise

 The outer shell for hydrogen is its first shell and the first shell takes a maximum of 2 electrons.
 Currently, hydrogen has 1 electron in its first shell, which means that it needs to gain 1 electron in order to have a full outer shell.

 The outer shell for chlorine is its third shell and the third shell takes a maximum of 8 electrons.
-Currently, there are 7 electrons in its outer shell, which means that it is 1 electron off of having a full outer shell.
+Currently, there are 7 electrons in its outer shell, which means that it needs to gain 1 electron in order to have a full outer shell.

 As both of these atoms are 1 off having a full outer shell, they share one pair of electrons; both of the atoms put 1 electron into the sharing part.
-The outcome is shown below.
+The diagram for the bonding is shown below.

 Picture

-The hydrogen and chlorine shared 1 pair of electrons, which means that they created 1 covalent bond.
+The hydrogen and chlorine shared 1 pair of electrons, which means that they formed 1 covalent bond.
 The displayed formula for HCl is shown below.

 Picture